savonet/book/audio.md

 #### JACK input

-If the other program has support for it, it is possible to use JACK with the `input.jack` operator.
+If the other program has support for it, it is possible to use JACK with the `input.jack`\indexop{input.jack} operator.
 This library is dedicated to the communication of audio data between programs and greater stability and precision is expected than with the above method.
 Its use is detailed in [there](#sec:JACK).